lostcarpark/conclar/README.md

   - `"credentials": "omit"` - Use if source is not using a certificate from a recognised authority, e.g. a self signed cert.
   - `"headers": { "Origin": "http://example.com" }` - Headers sent in the fetch.
 Origin may be required for Cross Origin Resource Sharing (CORS).
 - `TIMEZONE`: The name of the timezone where your convention takes place.
 Viewers outside convention timezone will see times in convention time, and their local time below it.
+- `TIMEZONE_CODE`: The short code for the convention timezone.
+Set to blank to get browser code for timezone (not recommended, as it may not select the most elegant short code).
 - `INTERACTIVE`: Set to `false` to get a non-interactive, expanded view of the schedule.
 The info page is also included, but not the participant list, individual participant pages, or individual item pages (regardless of the `PERMALINK.SHOW_PERMALINK` setting).
 - `HEADER`: Add an optional image to the header of the pages.
 - `HEADER.IMG_SRC`: Set to the image filename to display.
 May be a file in the public directory.
 Leave blank for no image.